subhasribalagani-arch/DIgitalclock/README.md

 🤝 Contributing

 Contributions are welcome!
-Feel free to fork this repo and submit pull requests.
+Feel free to for this repo and submit pull requests.